The PAL Story [Print PAL Story]

 PAL groups are currently being held across Arizona and they continue to spread.
 For a full list of meetings visit the PAL website at www.palgroup.org, where you’ll also find helpful articles, videos and links.

 If you’d like to start a group in your area, PAL has trained dozens of volunteer facilitators to do just that.
-Simply contact PAL through its website: www.palgroup.org and express your interest.
+You can simply contact PAL through the website: www.palgroup.org and express your interest.

-Any parent can participate in PAL’s monthly conference call meeting held on the third Thursday of each month.
+Any parent can also participate in PAL’s monthly conference (telephone) call meeting held on the third Thursday of each month.
 The 90-minute call runs the same way as an in-person meeting and is also free.
 More information is on the website.

 Typically PAL meetings follow the same general pattern.
-Each meeting begins with prayer, followed by the stating of group guidelines (confidentiality, etc.), introductions, then exploration/discussion of topics such as:
+Each meeting begins with prayer, followed by the stating of group guidelines (confidentiality, etc.), introductions, then exploration/discussion of an educational topic, such as: